rpm-software-management/dnf/doc/conf_ref.rst

 ``obsoletes``
     :ref:`boolean <boolean-label>`

     This option only has affect during an update.
-It enables yum's obsoletes processing logic.
+It enables dnf's obsoletes processing logic, which means it makes dnf check whether any dependencies of given package are no longer required and removes them.
     Useful when doing distribution level upgrades.
-See also the yum upgrade command documentation for more details (yum(8)).
     Default is 'true'.

     Command-line option: :ref:`--obsoletes <obsoletes_option-label>`